xPloits3c/DorkEye/README.md

 • Advanced filters by file type or domain
 • Interactive GUI or TUI with textual

+---

+## ⚠️ Legal Disclaimer

+> This tool is intended for educational, research and authorized testing purposes only.
+> Use of it unethically or against local laws may constitute a crime.
+The author disclaims all liability for improper use.

+---

 🧑‍💻 Author

 - xPloits3c
 Contact: whitehat.report@onionmail.org

 📜 License
 Distributed under MIT License

 ⭐ Support the project
 Do you like this tool?
 Leave a ⭐ on GitHub and contribute!

 ---